 I send an e-mail version of the Plus Edition newsletter every week to every Plus Edition subscriber.
 Each e-mail message always leaves the bulk mail server I use.
 Each e-mail message always gets delivered to the mail servers of the recipients' e-mail providers.
 I can see this time and time again in the mail server log files.
 There is NEVER a missed subscriber in the sending.

 Based on feedback received, however, I believe that 5% to 10% of those newsletters never get delivered.
 This 5% to 10% get blocked by spam filters in the receiving mail servers.

-I have consulted with several "industry experts" and with the tech support departments of two major (expensive) bulk mail services.
+I have consulted with several "industry experts" and with the tech support departments of two major (and expensive) bulk mail services that send millions of email messages per day.
 The people who are the most experienced with sending large amounts of e-mail tell me that my 90% to 95% delivery rates are higher than most of theirs!
 Nobody ever achieves 100% delivery, and some people are satisfied with a 50% delivery rate.